César Gelabert

-César Gelabert Piña (born 31 October 2000) is a Spanish footballer who plays as an attacking midfielder for CD Mirandés.
+César Gelabert Piña (born 31 October 2000) is a Spanish footballer who plays as an attacking midfielder for Sporting de Gijón.

 Club career

+Real Madrid

 Born in Palencia, Castile and León, Gelabert joined Real Madrid's La Fábrica in 2015, from Hércules CF. He made his senior debut with the reserves on 25 February 2018 at the age of just 17, coming on as a late substitute in a 3–0 Segunda División B home win against Pontevedra CF.

-Gelabert was definitely promoted to Castilla in June 2018, but suffered a knee injury which kept him sidelined for the most of the season.
+Gelabert was definitely promoted to Castilla in June 2018, but suffered a knee injury which kept him sidelined for most of the season.
 After subsequently overcoming another injury, he scored his first senior goal on 3 November 2019, netting Castilla's first in a 2–4 away loss against Sporting de Gijón B.